landingpro/iggy-website/blog/2025-05-08-zero-copy-deserialization.md

 ## Benchmarks

-Now the part that all of you are probably most interested in - benchmarks.
+Now the part that all of you are probably most interested in - le benchmarks.

 Those results come from an **AWS i3en.3xlarge** instance